 In contrast, your CPF Special Account has limited usage when you are still below the age of 55.
 This is because it’s meant for your future retirement.
 The only thing you could do right now is to invest the funds for a higher return via the CPF Investment Scheme – Special Account (CPFIS-SA).

-When Your MediSave Is Full, Further Contributions Will Spills Over To Your Special Account.
+When Your MediSave Is Full, Further Contributions Will Spill Over To Your Special Account.

-From an interest rate point of view, both the CPF Special Account and MediSave Account are comparable because they both earn you a minimum of 4.08% per annum (from Jan to March 2024).
-When interest rates rise (or fall), both accounts will be similarly affected as they share the same formula to calculate their interest rates.
+Both the CPF Special Account and MediSave Account are comparable because they both earn you the same interest rate – which is the floor rate of 4.0% per annum today.
+When interest rates rise (or fall), both accounts will be similarly affected as they share the same formula used to calculate their interest rates.

 However, consider what happens if your MediSave Account has reached the contribution ceiling (i.e. the Basic Healthcare Sum (BHS)).

-If we already achieved the current BHS, any contributions made to our MediSave Account (including mandatory contributions) will automatically flow to our CPF Special Account.
+If we have already achieved the current BHS, any contributions made to our MediSave Account (including mandatory contributions from our monthly salary) will automatically flow to our CPF Special Account.

-This means that it will continue to earn us a minimum interest of 4.08% per annum (from Jan to Mar 2024), similar to the contribution to our MediSave Account.
-This makes it a lot easier for us to achieve the Full Retirement Sum (FRS) for our CPF Special Account once our MediSave Account has reached the BHS.
+This means that it will continue to earn us a minimum interest of 4.0% per annum, similar to the contribution to our MediSave Account.
+This makes it a lot easier for us to achieve the Full Retirement Sum (FRS) in our CPF Special Account once our MediSave Account has reached the BHS.

 Why Should You Top-Up Your Special Account Over Your MediSave Account?